JohnnySn0w/MoD/README.md

 - Help - display available commands and syntax
 - Inventory - get a readout of your inventory
 - Describe - set character description and name
-- Say - interplayer communication at a room level, will relay a message to all other players in a room
+- Say - inter-player communication at a room level, will relay a message to all other players in a room

 ### Effects system
 - allows for the creation and implementation of effects for items, spells, and so on.